 She never did.
 I tried.
 I was always trying to hard to belong, to participate.
 I tried to make things right and often not very well, it was always so humiliating.
 I being so hurt by it, and after building up the courage to call, to try again- to hear the usual, clear initial response to my hello- a snide and mean spirited rejection “what do you want?”.

-Truth in grace reminds me we where all awkward and hurt and not very good at being with one another because of the hurts.
-I finely stopped trying.
-It all started when we where children, she was supposed to be the adult; a mother too us all.
-I think that’s why my father married her, she was such a great mother, but not to “step children” unless it was convenient.
+Truth, in grace reminds me we were all awkward and hurt and not very good at being with one another because of the hurts.
+I finally stopped trying.
+It all started when we were children.
+She was supposed to be the adult; a mother to us all.
+I think that’s why my father married her.
+She was such a great mother, but not to “step children” unless it was convenient.
 It is over now.
 Thank God it is really finally over.

-We where offended, we where harmed.
-She harmed us when we where little, afraid and vulnerable.
-She offended us we where older and hurt and needy.
+We were offended, we were harmed.
+She harmed us when we were little, afraid and vulnerable.
+She offended us we were older and hurt and needy.
 She never repented that I know of.
 She never apologized in a way that I could hear clearly enough through the trouble and pain and later busyness of my own life.
 I hoped and looked for it but it never came.

 I pray that if she did not know amazing grace before her death that she has meet Him after it.
 That He has welcomed her into His kingdom.
 I pray all the residue of her pain, and that inflicted on others through her weakness, willfulness and blind greed will be buried at sea.
 I pray that as Nancy is now powerless to fix all that she broke that she can find true peace.
 That all her pain is lost in His sea of forgetfulness, with mine, my families, and her families.
 So be it amen.

 Most importantly I pray that he alone who is her judge will forgive and forget and provide grace, amazing grace when he sees her face to face; that she might rest in peace.